OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 -  This indicator does not have a binary flag variable to reflect geographic variation in policies.
 Therefore, we generally record the level of policy that applies everywhere across the jurisdiction - the highest common value of policy nationwide or statewide.
 We do not report any policies of a higher value that are only available in limited areas.  *For example*  if income support is only being provided by some cities, and not across the whole country/territory or state, we would not report it.
 It is only recorded when the support recorded applies nationally or statewide.
 - Formal sector workers are people who are employed with contracts, and pay taxes.
 Informal workers may be roadside vendors, work on markets, and do not have a formal contract for their work.
 - If benefits in kind are being given (e.g. dry rations, or school meals), this is recorded as a 0 with a note.
 It is not recorded as a non-zero value as it is not money being given or salaries replaced.
+-  Financial support given to private sector employers to ensure that people returning to a country or state are still paid while completing the mandatory 14 day self-isolation requirement, is too niche to credit the entire state/country/province for.
+It is only recorded if ALL the employees in the formal sector who cannot work are being covered.
+-  A one time grant, for example just for those working in state institutions is recorded as a note, but is not universal enough in scope to record in E1.
 - Edge cases and marginal examples
     - *Widening eligibility for unemployment benefit:* For example, if a nation or state had worked within the existing unemployment scheme to offer expanded eligibility during the COVID-affected period, for example giving benefits to those who wouldn’t normally be paid leave.
 This expands unemployment benefits to a wider group , and would therefore be recorded as the appropriate non-zero value depending on the value/coverage.
     - *Expedited access to unemployment benefit:* If a state takes policy action to make it faster and easier to access nation or  state/federal unemployment benefits during the COVID-affected period, but doesn’t expand eligibility criteria, this is only recorded as a note.
 The underlying policy hasn’t changed or expanded to reach more people.

 ### E2- Debt/contract relief for households
 - This indicator does not have a binary flag variable to reflect geographic variation in policies.
 Therefore, we generally record the level of policy that applies everywhere across the jurisdiction - the highest common value of policy nationwide or statewide.
 Any policies of a higher value that are only available in limited areas are not recorded.  *For example*  if debt relief is only being provided by some cities, and not across the whole country/territory or state, we would not report it.
 It is only recorded when the support recorded applies nationally or statewide.
+- Debt relief for business and corporations is not recorded here, as E2 only records debt relief to private households.

 ### E3- Fiscal Measures